Thermodynamic Discovery of Tetracriticality and Emergent Multicomponent Superconductivity in UTe$_2$: Results

-The coefficient $\left(\partial \Tc/\partial\epsilon_{zz}\right)$---the slope of \Tc as a function of strain---always enters as the square, which means that $\Delta \ctt$ always has the opposite sign of $\Delta C$.
+The coefficient $\left(\partial \Tc/\partial\epsilon_{xx}\right)$---the slope of \Tc as a function of strain---always enters as the square, which means that $\Delta \coo$ always has the opposite sign of $\Delta C$.
 Conventionally, this means that the jump in a compression modulus at \Tc must be \textit{downwards}---a fact that is demonstrated at \Tco and \Tct in \autoref{fig:zerofield}c, and which has been documented for many other phase transitions \cite{rehwaldStudyStructuralPhase1973}.

-At $P=0.21$ GPa, \ctt first jumps downward upon cooling to $\Tct=1.4$\ K. Then, at $\Tcstar=0.9$\ K, \ctt jumps \textit{upwards}.
+At $P=0.213$ GPa, \coo first jumps downward upon cooling through $\Tct=1.63$\ K, and again at $\Tco=1.58$\ K. Then, at $\Tcstar=1.0$\ K, \coo jumps \textit{upwards}.
 By \autoref{eq:ehrenfest}, this requires that the specific heat jumps \textit{downwards}, as required for a system that has \textit{lost} order upon cooling.
 This is our primary evidence that \Tcstar marks the transition where the SC2 order parameter is lost upon cooling.
-We observe no hysteresis at \Tcstar when warming and cooling through the transition, demonstrating that this transition is second order (see Extended Data).
+We observe no hysteresis at \Tcstar when warming and cooling through the transition, demonstrating that this transition is second order --- see \hyperref[sec:methods]{Methods}, where we also show that such a transition is fully consistent with thermodynamic constraints.

-Having demonstrated that \Tcstar corresponds to a second order phase transition where order is lost upon cooling, we assign it to the second branch of the SC1 phase boundary.
+Having demonstrated that \Tcstar corresponds to a second order phase transition where order is lost upon cooling, we assign it to the second branch of the SC2 phase boundary.
 This boundary is nearly vertical in the $P-T$ phase diagram (\autoref{fig:zerofield}a).
-This assignment is consistent with the fact that the jump upwards at \Tcstar is equal to the jump downwards at \Tct---roughly speaking, the entropy lost upon entering the SC2 phase at \Tct is regained when exiting that phase at \Tcstar.
-It is worth noting that there is a second feature in \ctt roughly 50 mK below \Tcstar.
-We attribute this to either small internal inhomogeneities or small external pressure inhomogeneities in the sample: because \Tcstar drops by nearly 1.5 K over a 0.01 GPa pressure range, even part-per-thousand inhomogenieties in the pressure can lead to smearing of \Tcstar over tens of mK.
+This assignment is consistent with the fact that the jump upwards at \Tcstar returns the elastic modulus to a value very close to what it would have been had it gone through \Tco alone, as can be determined from the 0.13 GPa data.